Frequently asked Questions About Paralegals and Paralegal Courses

-We will receive notification that this payment has gone through and will contact you with an enrolment form (and standing order mandate if you have chosen the deposit and instalments method).
+We will receive notification that this payment has gone through and will contact you with an enrolment form.

 When do I receive the course materials?

-Once we have received the enrolment form and standing order mandate back, you will be enrolled and course materials will be sent to you via email as PDF documents.
+Once we have received the enrolment form, you will be enrolled and course materials will be sent to you via email as PDF documents ususally within 7 days.

 The date the email with your materials is sent, is your start date for your study, and you will have 2 years from this day (for Level 3 Certificate/Diploma and Level 4 and 7 Diplomas) or 1 year for the Level 3 Award or Parts 1 or 2 of the Level 4 Diploma, or 6 months for a single unit Subject.